HRGV/phyloFlash/docs/install.md

 ```bash
 ./phyloFlash_makedb.pl --univec_file /path/to/Univec --silva_file /path/to/SILVA_128_SSURef_Nr99_tax_silva_trunc.fasta.gz
 ```
-By default, `phyloFlash.pl` will look for a directory named "119" (the most recent SILVA release as of March 2015).
+By default, `phyloFlash.pl` will look in the folder where it is installed for the subfolder with the highest SILVA version number.
 You can change this by passing the `-dbhome <dir>` switch to phyloFlash.pl or by modifying the `DBHOME` variable in `phyloFlash.pl`.

 ### 4.3.
 Set up a custom database with your own sequences